 Flash is also not easily indexable in search.
-A small business could have the most compelling, punchy, and perfectly optimised copy on their website, but if it’s couched in a Flash animation, Google will bypass it.
-This indifference to the Adobe software has even extended into Google’s recent modifications; Instant Preview replaces all Flash content with an ominous grey puzzle-piece.
+A small business could have the most compelling, punchy, and perfectly optimized copy on their website, but if it’s couched in a Flash animation, Google will bypass it.
+This indifference to the Adobe software has even extended into Google’s recent modifications; Instant Preview replaces all Flash content with an ominous grey puzzle piece.

 Finally, many smartphones and mobile devices either don’t support Flash or are still only just adopting it.
 There is a long-standing feud between Adobe and Apple over the latter’s reluctance to support Flash.
 Businesses that commission websites that rely heavily on the software risk excluding themselves from exposure to millions of iPhone and iPad owners worldwide.

 Despite all of this, Flash is not completely worthless as a tool and is in no danger of dying out.
 The potential of the software means that it has formed the basis for a number of things vital to the internet as we know it.
 For example, most video found online is flash-based.